 The spaces in a good potting mix should be filled half by water and half by air.
 The organic matter in a potting mix should be rich in nutrients.

 Potting mix is a lightweight alternative to garden soil.
-Commercially blended potting mixes are pasteurized and free of weed seed, pest nematodes (small microscopic worms), and fungus spores that can cause disease.
+Commercially blended potting mixes are pasteurized and free of weed seeds, pest nematodes (small microscopic worms), and fungus spores that can cause disease.

 What are the ingredients in a potting mix–also called potting soil, starting mix, or transplanting mix–and what do they do?
 Here’s a guide:

-Peat Moss: is a bog plant harvested primarily in Canada (it is a very slowly renewable resource—peat bogs are formed over hundreds of years).
+Peat moss is a bog plant harvested primarily in Canada.
+Peat moss is a very slowly renewable resource coming from peat bogs formed over hundreds of years.
 Peat moss holds several times its weight in water and also holds air.
 It is slow to decay and adds little in the way of nutrients.
 Peat moss as a pH of 3.5-4.5.

-Coco Peat, or Coir: is recycled coconut husks which holds several times its weight water—more than peat moss–and also holds air.
+Coco peat or coir is a recycled coconut husk that holds several times its weight water—more than peat moss–and also holds air.
 Coco peat is used in potting mixes as an alternative to peat moss.
 It has a pH of 5.7-6.8.
 Coir comes in compressed bricks that must be soaked in warm water before they are used.

-Ground Fir or Pine Bark and Composted Redwood Sawdust: ground wood particles add texture and body to a potting mix and provide anchorage for roots.
+Ground fir or pine bark and composted redwood sawdust are ground wood particles add texture and body to a potting mix and provide anchorage for roots.
 Wood particles contain some nutrients.

-Nutrients from Fertilizer: a complete, all-purpose fertilizer is sometimes added to potting mixes.
+A complete, all-purpose fertilizer is sometimes added to potting mixes.
 A complete fertilizer contains each of the three major plant nutrients, nitrogen, phosphorus, and potassium (abbreviated NPK).
-A common all purpose fertilizer would contain 10 percent nitrogen, 10 percent phosphorus, and 10 percent potassium (the remainder of the blend is an inert substance); this fertilizer would be referred to as 10-10-10.
+A common all-purpose fertilizer would contain 10 percent nitrogen, 10 percent phosphorus, and 10 percent potassium (the remainder of the blend is an inert substance); this fertilizer would be referred to as 10-10-10.